Aalhameidi/pdsnd_github/README.md

 Bikeshare.py project

 ### Description
-Describe what your project is about and what it does
+in the python bike share project we attempted to answer interesting questions about it by computing descriptive statistics.

 ### Files used
 Include the files used